Kangaroo Flat, Victoria: History

 At November 2016, with the town's population approaching 12,000 residents, local facilities have been upgraded to keep pace with community needs.

-Dower Park, Kangaroo Flat's principal sporting complex and home to the local football, cricket, bowling & swimming clubs, has been remodelled.
-A sports club with restaurant & gaming facilities was completed in recent years, as was a new grandstand on the Western side of the oval.
-An indoor aquatic center has been constructed in Browning Street while a new Ambulance Station operates in View Street.
 The Kangaroo Flat Fire Brigade was established in 1873 and initially operated out of a wooden station in Smith Street.
 The Brigade was established and equipped with funds donated from within the community.
 The Brigade moved to a new premise in Station Street in 1956 in part to facilitate a second fire fighting appliance (tanker).
 It has now relocated to a new site in Helm Street, adjacent to Charcoal Gully.
 The new fire station houses four firefighting appliances and facilities for its volunteer fire fighters.
 The Brigade will celebrate its 150th anniversary in 2023.
 The Country Fire Authority's District 2 Headquarters have been relocated, from their former site atop Bendigo's Fire Station, to the site of the old Don Murray's Windermere Hotel, at the intersection of Lockwood Road and Helm Street.